phetsims/aqua/test-server/README.md

 # Query parameters:

 - All query parameters will be passed to the simulation.
-To detect errors, it is recommended to pass at least `?ea`, and for fuzzing, other query parameters (like ?fuzzMouse=100) are recommended.
+To detect errors, it is recommended to pass at least `?ea`, and for fuzzing, other query parameters (like ?fuzzMouse) are recommended.
 - testTask {boolean} Whether a tested sim should be left open after loading.
 If false, it will move to the next simulation immediately upon the previous simulation loading.
 Defaults to true.
 - testRequirejs {boolean} Whether tests will be run in require.js mode.
 Defaults to true.